Reports of at least 40 people killed in church fire in Egypt

 CNA Newsroom, Aug 14, 2022 / 05:50 am (CNA).

-At least 40 people have died in a Coptic church fire in Egypt, according to media reports citing local health officials.
-Fourteen people were injured, news media reported.
+At least 40 people — most of them children — have died in a fire in a Coptic Orthodox church in Giza Governorate, Egypt, on Sunday, according to government and church officials.

+Thirty-five children between two and six years of age were among the victims of the blaze that ripped through the Church of Saint Mercurius (known in Arabic as Abu Sefein), reported ACI MENA, CNA's partner agency for the Middle East and Northern Africa.

-The cause of the blaze at the Abu Sefein church has so far not been established.
-Reuters reported that an electrical fire broke out at the church where 5,000 people were gathered during Mass.
+The cause of the blaze has so far not been established.
+Reuters reported that an electrical fire broke out at the church where people gathered during the Divine Liturgy celebration.
 The blaze reportedly blocked the exit from the church and caused a stampede.

-AP reported that firefighting vehicles were dispatched to the church to blast the flames while ambulances ferried casualties to nearby hospitals.
+The parish priest, Fr.
+Abdul Masih Bakhit, also died during the fire.

+The injured were transferred to Imbaba General Hospital and Agouza General Hospital after 30 ambulances attended the scene.

+"As we offer our condolences to the victims' families, we pray for the injured and wounded, trusting that the hand of God will have mercy on us all."

+A blaze ripped through the St. Mercurius (Abu Sefein) Coptic Orthodox Church in Egypt on Sunday, Aug.
+14 2022.
+ACI MENA

-Offering his condolences to the Coptic Christian Pope Tawadro II, President Abdel Fattah el-Sissi said his thoughts were with “the families of the innocent victims that have passed on to be with their Lord in one of his houses of worship.”
+Offering his condolences to the head of the Coptic Church in Egypt, President Abdel Fattah el-Sissi said his thoughts were with "the families of the innocent victims that have passed on to be with their Lord in one of his houses of worship."